 Committee: Anyone who picks up trash

-Friends of the River San Bernard has signed an agreement with TXDOT to pick up trash along FM 2611 on a quarterly basis.
+Friends of the River San Bernard has signed an agreement with TXDOT to pick up trash along FM 2611 after a scheduled highway mowing.
 Our goal is to help clean the environment and drainage ditches for a two mile stretch beginning at CR 311 and ending at FM 2918.
 This allows the road before and after the Churchill Bridge over the San Bernard River to remain attractive most of the year.

-Planning Committee: Vanessa Taylor, Tommy Davidson, Valroy Maudlin, Tom Valliere, Tom Ronayne, Mike Goodson, Bob Bailey, Russell York, and Keith Harwicke
+Planning Committee: Vanessa Taylor, Tommy Davidson, Valroy Maudlin, Tom Ronayne, Mike Goodson, Bob Bailey, Keith Harwicke

 8,000 pounds of trash was collected during the 2011 River Clean Up.